schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 | Type        | `Host(s)`                                                       |
 | Description | `External hosts reachable from IG_OUT_VPN networks through WAN` |

+If you're having issues with a service not working due to VPN, add the hostname to this alias, e.g., `netflix.com`.

 #### Admin / Anti-lockout Ports

 |             |                            |